 All genres, from Afro-Cuban rhythms, New-Orleans style, to acid and experimental, are represented in the program.

-Dates and Tickets: The 2020 edition of the festival will run from March 6th through April 3rd.
-Check back at the official website for the program and info on purchasing tickets in February.
+Dates and Tickets: The 2021 edition of the festival ran as an online-only event due to health restrictions in France.
+No dates for 2022 have been announced as of yet.
+Check back at the official website for the program and info on purchasing tickets in early 2022.